awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbproxyendpoint.md

 The custom endpoint for the RDS DB instance or Aurora DB cluster\.

 `IsDefault`  <a name="IsDefault-fn::getatt"></a>
-The VPC ID to associate with the new DB proxy endpoint\.

-`VpcId`  <a name="VpcId-fn::getatt"></a>
 A value that indicates whether this endpoint is the default endpoint for the associated DB proxy\.
 Default DB proxy endpoints always have read/write capability\.
 Other endpoints that you associate with the DB proxy can be either read/write or read\-only\.

+`VpcId`  <a name="VpcId-fn::getatt"></a>
+The VPC ID of the DB proxy endpoint\.

 ## Examples<a name="aws-resource-rds-dbproxyendpoint--examples"></a>